Logo for Journalism New England Career Lab with a circular design on the left and bold text.

 They just need training.

-Introducing Career Lab
+Career Lab is:

-• An immersive, career-ready training program designed to equip aspiring journalists with real-world skills.
+An immersive, career-ready training program designed to equip aspiring journalists with real-world skills.

-• Filling a critical gap in journalism education to give people access to training and the opportunity to support their community and pursue new goals.
+Filling a critical gap in journalism education to give people access to training and the opportunity to support their community and pursue new goals.

 Nominate